davidtchiu/davidtchiu.github.io/teaching/cs261/hwk4.LL/index.md

     We've managed to make left-to-right accesses to the list much faster through location caching... but notice that summing down is still taking a lot of steps!
 That's because, to gradually access the list in reverse order, we still need to start from the head when identifying the next node.

-5. Even after all the enhancements we've made, there are still two major concerns with the singly linked list's performance.
+5. **Understanding the Need for Double Links:** Even after all the enhancements we've made, there are still two major concerns with the singly linked list's performance.
 [1] a reverse (backward) traversal of the singly linked list would be a really costly operation (you saw that with `sumDown()` already), and [2] removing any element (including  `tail`) is still slow, because you always need to find the deleted `Node`'s previous `Node` in order to link up the remaining list.
 To illustrate problem [1], try running something like the following, and observe how many hops it takes:

     ```java
     SinglyLinkedList<String> list = new SinglyLinkedList<>();